mahankalisatwikj/oibsip-t1/README.md

 + Analyze any correlations or patterns in the data.
 + Gain insights into the Iris flower species and their distinguishing features.

-### Feature Engineering: (Not needed in this project)

-+ If required, apply feature engineering techniques such as feature scaling, dimensionality reduction, or creating new features based on domain knowledge.

 ### Data Splitting: